Canadian Union of Students

 Formed in 1963, the Canadian Union of Students (CUS) was the successor organization of the National Federation of Canadian University Students (NFCUS) formed in 1926.
-CUS like NFCUS was essentially a binational coalition of student councils at Canadian universities.
+CUS, like NFCUS, was essentially a binational coalition of student councils at Canadian universities.

 Throughout the 1960s, CUS became increasing anti-war and Marxist-inspired, in part as a result of the Student Union for Peace Action especially after it ceased operating in 1966, following the creation of the Company of Young Canadians.
 CUS's increasing critique of capitalism and the US war on Vietnam led to a reaction by many CUS members who orchestrated a series of withdrawal referendums.
 CUS became non-viable by 1969 and ceased operating.
-Canadian students were without a formal national student organization until the National Union of Students (Canada) was formed in 1972.
-NUS was the precursor of the Canadian Federation of Students.
+Canadian students were without a formal national student organization until the National Union of Students (Canada), the precursor of the Canadian Federation of Students, was formed in 1972.
 Thus the National Federation of Canadian University Students (NFCUS) and the left-wing Canadian Student Assembly (CSA) of the 1930s, to the reformed NFCUS after 1944, to CUS in the sixties, to NUS in the seventies, to CFS of 1981 on, represents a long tradition of national student organizing in Canada.

 Quebec members of CUS could not support federal funding of a provincial jurisdiction that was inherent in the Canada Student Loan Program, established in 1964.
 CUS lost most Quebec members, who broke from CUS and formed Union général des étudiants du Québec.